Ming Clams, Glass Sponges: When Life Spans Millennia

-Step into a time machine to catch a glimpse of a prehistoric mammoth or travel back centuries to watch Leonardo da Vinci at work in his studio in Amboise...
-A very human fantasy, which can be fulfilled in rare circumstances by observing certain living organisms today that date back to ancient times.
+Step into a time machine to catch a glimpse of a prehistoric mammoth, or travel back through the centuries to watch Leonardo da Vinci at work in his studio in Amboise… A very human fantasy that can be fulfilled, under rare circumstances, by observing certain living organisms today that date back to ancient times.

 Simon Galas, University of Montpellier

-But first, how can we determine the age of a species suspected of extreme longevity?
-Some species can be aged thanks to a special structure in their bodies or a particular feature of their environment.
-This is the case for a shellfish, the Arctica islandica clam.
+But first, how do we determine the age of a species suspected of having an extremely long lifespan?
+For some species, this can be done by examining a specific structure in their bodies or by analyzing a unique feature of their environment.
+This is the case with a shellfish known as the Arctica islandica clam.
 We had to wait nearly 136 years before scientists were able to unlock its secret.

-It all began in the early 2000s with a study on past climates.
-The researchers' idea was to collect information on the chemical composition and temperature of ancient ocean water.
-But how could this be done?
+It all began in the early 2000s with a study of past climates.
+The researchers’ goal was to gather information on the chemical composition and temperature of ancient ocean water.
+But how?
 These paleoclimatologists used clams from the Kiel Museum that had been collected during an oceanographic expedition around Iceland in July 1868 and then stored in drawers at the Kiel Museum in Germany.
 One of these clams is called Arctica islandica.

-In 2004, the team of researchers decided to examine these clams with the aim of learning more about past changes in our climate.
-Like tree rings, clams grow their shells each year, leaving a visible trace.
-By combining the analysis of these growth marks with measurements of the chemical composition of their shells, scientists were surprised to find that this clam was 373 years old.
-A clam that lived alongside several kings of France, including Charles VIII of Valois, FrancisI, Henry IV, Louis XVI, and even Napoleon III.
-Better still, in 2006, the discovery of another specimen estimated to be 405-410 years old off the coast of Iceland earned it the name "Ming," in reference to the dynasty of emperors who ruled China fromthe 14th tothe 17th century.
+In 2004, the research team decided to examine these clams in order to learn more about past changes in our climate.
+Just like tree rings, clams grow their shells each year, leaving a visible mark.
+By combining the analysis of these growth marks with measurements of the chemical composition of their shells, the scientists were surprised to find that this clam was 373 years old.
+A clam that lived during the reigns of several French kings, including Charles VIII of Valois, FrancisI, Henry IV, Louis XVI, and even Napoleon III.
+Better yet: in 2006, the discovery of another specimen estimated to be 405–410 years old off the coast of Iceland earned it the name “Ming,” in reference to the dynasty of emperors who ruled China fromthe 14th tothe 17th century.

 Hans Hillewaert/Wikipedia, CC BY-SA

-Since this chance discovery, individuals aged nearly 500 years have been identified.
-One might be surprised by this extreme longevity and imagine that it would be difficult to match or even surpass...
-In fact, this is not the case!
-In 2004, the oceanographic exploration submarine Pisces V, belonging to the US agency NOAA and the Hawaii Undersea Research Laboratory, took coral samples off the coast of Hawaii at a depth of between 400 and 500 meters.
-Two species of coral, frequently plundered for use in jewelry, were particularly sought after: Gerardia sp. and Leiopathes sp.
-After analysis using a new carbon-14 dating technique, the results were in.
-These species of coral were 2,742 years old for Gerardia sp. and 4,265 years old for Leiopathes sp.!
+Since that chance discovery, specimens nearly 500 years old have been identified.
+One might be surprised by this extreme longevity and imagine that it would be difficult to match or even surpass… In fact, that is not the case at all!
+In 2004, the Pisces V oceanographic research submersible, operated by the U.S. National Oceanic and Atmospheric Administration (NOAA) and the Hawaii Undersea Research Laboratory, collected coral samples off the coast of Hawaii at depths ranging from 400 to 500 meters.
+Two species of coral, frequently harvested for jewelry, were particularly sought after: Gerardia sp. and Leiopathes sp.
+After analysis using a new carbon-14 dating technique, the results came in.
+These coral species were found to be 2,742 years old for Gerardia sp. and 4,265 years old for Leiopathes sp.!

-These corals are a testament to the past, and their increasing fragility in the face of recent climate change makes them useful sentinels for understanding climate change and variations in sea temperatures.
+These corals are a testament to the past, and their increasing vulnerability to recent climate change makes them valuable indicators for understanding shifts in climate and changes in sea temperatures.
 But do these organisms represent the upper limit of longevity that living animals can achieve?
 Perhaps not!

 An 11,000-year-old glass sponge